Skip 2 & 6 month waits

 You can use private health insurance immediately for some services, but most treatments require you to complete the waiting periods first.
 Emergency ambulance cover often starts immediately or has a one-day wait.

 Both Bupa and Medibank sometimes offer promotions that waive waiting periods on extras, but conditions apply.
 These offers vary, so check current policies and terms before joining.
-Other insurers also waive waiting periods at times.
+Other insurers, both not-for-profit and for-profit also waive waiting periods at times.

 You can keep your policy active, but you cannot claim for treatments that have waiting periods until those periods are completed.
 However, you may still be able to claim for services that don’t have waiting periods or for emergency care.